Babacar Gaye

-Babacar Gaye (born 31 January 1951) is a disgraced Senegalese Army General who formerly led the United Nations MINUSCA peacekeeping mission in the Central African Republic from July 2014 to August 2015, when he was dismissed for alleged abuses committed by troops under his command.
+Babacar Gaye (born 31 January 1951) is a Senegalese Army General who formerly led the United Nations MINUSCA peacekeeping mission in the Central African Republic from July 2014 to August 2015, when he was dismissed for alleged abuses committed by troops under his command.
 Gaye previously the led UN peacekeeping mission in the Democratic Republic of the Congo, led Senegalese troops in the Gulf War, served as the head of Senegalese external intelligence, and served as the Senegalese ambassador to Germany.

 Education

 Babacar Gaye attended military courses at war colleges and military schools in France and Belgium, including the École spéciale militaire de Saint-Cyr in France (1970-1972).
 He joined the École Supérieure de Guerre in Paris in 1986 and graduated in 1988.